jfhcl/connect-v2v-translation-with-cx-options/README.md

 Once all parameters are configured, place an incoming call to your Amazon Connect instance, and follow the steps:

 - Answer the incoming customer call using the embedded softphone client (Amazon Connect CCP)
-- On the left hand side, under **Transcribe Customer Voice**, click "Start Transcription" to start transcribing customer's voice
+- In the **Customer Controls** panel, under **Transcribe Customer Voice**, click "Start Transcription" to start transcribing customer's voice
-- On the right hand side, under: **Transcribe Agent Voice**, click "Start Transcription" to start transcribing agent's voice
+- In the **Agent Controls** panel, under: **Transcribe Agent Voice**, click "Start Transcription" to start transcribing agent's voice

 **Note:**
 For demo purposes, at the bottom of the screen, there are 3 Audio elements.
 Those audio elements would normally be hidden in a production environment.